The Beatles on the set of the “All You Need is Love” performance at Abbey Road Studios, June 25, 1967 (Photo © Apple Corps Ltd.)

-Festively garbed in countercultural finery amidst flowers and balloons, the Fab Four were joined on the occasion by a number of famed friends who sang along on the chorus: Mick Jagger, Keith Richards, Eric Clapton, Keith Moon and Graham Nash.
+Festively garbed in countercultural finery amidst flowers and balloons, the Fab Four were joined on the occasion by a number of famed friends who sang along on the chorus: Mick Jagger, Keith Richards, Eric Clapton, Keith Moon and Graham Nash, among them.
 Accompanying the band was a 13-piece orchestral section.

 The show reached 400 million people in 24 nations.
 With performances also by opera singer Maria Callas, cellist Pablo Casals and Leonard Bernstein and Van Cliburn on twin pianos, the broadcast signaled that The Beatles were a serious quantity on the same level as such famed classical music performers.